oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 * An Oracle account
 * Basic Developer Knowledge of Oracle APEX and Oracle PL/SQL

 [**AI for Healthcare**](https://en.wikipedia.org/wiki/Artificial_intelligence_in_healthcare) Learn about the latest innovations in Healthcare, Detect Breast Cancer and Lung Cancer using [**OCI Vision**](https://www.oracle.com/in/artificial-intelligence/vision/) at an early stage.
 Detect Cardiovascular disease with Electrocardiogram (ECG) Reports and [**OCI Anomaly Detection**](https://www.oracle.com/in/artificial-intelligence/anomaly-detection/).
 Use the power of [**OCI Document Understanding**](https://www.oracle.com/in/artificial-intelligence/document-understanding/) to submit medical expenses, or using [**OCI Speech**](https://www.oracle.com/in/artificial-intelligence/speech/), ask a doctor about specific medical symptoms and get a response from a virtual Doctor leveraging the power of [**OpenAI**](https://openai.com/).
 Chat with a virtual doctor through [**Oracle Digital Assistant**](https://www.oracle.com/chatbots/), asking questions related to Breast cancer or Lung cancer or Covid and how to diagnose them.
-Analyze complex clinical data or genome sequences with [**Oracle Analytics Cloud**](https://www.oracle.com/in/business-analytics/analytics-platform/) or locate the nearest Hospital with [**Oracle Spatial and Maps**](https://www.oracle.com/in/database/spatial/) and contact them.
-And much more.
+Analyze complex clinical data or genome sequences with [**Oracle Analytics Cloud**](https://www.oracle.com/in/business-analytics/analytics-platform/) or locate the nearest Hospital with [**Oracle Spatial and Maps**](https://www.oracle.com/in/database/spatial/) and contact them.[**Oracle Blockchain**](https://www.oracle.com/blockchain/) for Biometric data security by preventing illicit insider data changes. and much more.

 Running on top of the world's most powerful database, [**Oracle Autonomous Database**](https://www.oracle.com/in/autonomous-database/) and Low Code development platform [**Oracle APEX**](https://apex.oracle.com/en/)